 - as do Assignments.
 Offer a student an embedded YouTube video to watch/listen to and set them a writing task to summarise it

-- Use the popular, free and trustworthy RecordRTC plugin to record extracts of poems which students must respond to in quizzes:
+- Use the popular, free and trustworthy RecordRTC plugin to record extracts of poems which students must respond to in quizzes: UPDATE: This plugin is now standard in Moodle 3.5 in the Atto editor!

 - Video conferencing.
 There are many options out there.
 Big Blue Button, the open-source video conferencing system integrates beautifully with Moodle if you wish to communicate with your learners out of class – or if you want them to communicate with each other remotely…

 - and if you want to set a speaking homework, RecordRTC’s video option allows your learners to make a mini-presentation as an assignment.
 (I did a demo of this too but I’m not going to display myself here!)
+UPDATE: This plugin is now standard in Moodle 3.5 in the Atto editor!

 - For non-graded or collaborative writing, Moodle’s wiki activity serves you well.
 Or why not embed a Google doc (or Microsoft equivalent)?